Bawrer/Intro_to_python/README.md

 ## syntax for function in python

-def add_numbers(a, b):
+ def greet(name):

-    """This function adds two numbers."""

-    result = a + b

-    return result
+     """This function greets to   the person passed in as   parameter""" print("Hello, " + name + ".
+Good morning!")

 1 Keyword def marks the start of function header.